How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 - state and territory

-- Local Hospital Network (LHN) (where data is available)
+- local hospital network (LHN) (where data is available)

-- Hospital level (where data is available).
+- hospital (where data is available).

 Waiting times by surgical specialty